m12t/blindr/tasklist.md

 ------------------------------------------------------------------------------
 1. allow for a mode that runs without gnss/uart on startup (implement a timeout??? if uart isn't found within 15 minutes, shut it down? -> set rtf to 01/01/2000 00:00:01? and once it reaches ...15:00?). this will just function as a manual-only blind for the cases a restart is triggered without a gnss module present and you still want to be able to control the blinds.

-1. bug where if `down` is the first toggle input, no `up` input is allowed.
 1. perform integration testing with the stepper ... install the components.